 This page is DEVOTED for the best Allantés out there!
 The winners will be handpicked by our president, Mr. John Monzo.

-If you think your car should be the Allanté of the month, please contact us with a picture of your car.
+If you think your car should be a Featured Allante, please contact us including several photos of your car.

-Please note: you must be an active member of the club for your car to be eligible as Car of the Month
+Please note: you must be an active member of the club for your car to be eligible as a Featured Allante

 My 1990.5 Beige Cadillac Allante pictured below and purchased in November 2011 is my third Allante and first one since 1998.